josebenitezg/personal-blog/outstatic/content/pages/home.md

 publishedAt: '2022-03-17T05:35:07.322Z'
 ---

-## Hello!
+## Hello! 👋

-# I'm Andre, nice to meet you.
+# I am always trying something new.

-I am a surfer + musician + software developer + designer + online marketer and whatever else I can cram into this existence.
+One of my favorite thing to do is training neural network.
+Currently work with cool AI product at [Intuitivo.](intuitivo.com)